 5 Steals for Kevin Durant to go along with his 20 points and four assists

-7 Assists for Russell Westbrook, who also scored 30 points and grabbed 12 rebounds
+7 Assists for Reggie Jackson, who also had eight points and six rebounds

 GAME IN REVIEW

 By Nick Gallo, Thunder Basketball Writer